kinostl/Automatic-Liberation-Map/README.md

 # Play Guide

 Most of you clicking on this are looking for a play tool, not programming jargon.
-Everything after this point is programming jargon.
+Everything Coding Style onwards is programming jargon.
 Heres what you want to know as a play tester

 ## Examples